kimhendrickx/curstatCI/README.md

 Example
 -------

 This is a basic example which shows you how to obtain the confidence intervals for the distribution function of the time to infection for the Rubella data set.
-More information on the data and usage of the package can be found in the vignette "curstatCI"
+More information on the data and usage of the package can be found in the vignette "curstatCI":

 ``` r
 library(Rcpp)